 Fly to Hawaii when demand is down making flights (and accommodations) cheaper

-The best time to visit Hawaii is when the crowds are down and so are the prices.
+best time to visit Hawaii is when the arrivals are down and so are the prices.
 With the exception of holidays, April, May, September and October are the best months to travel to Hawaii.
 See our post on the best time to go to Hawaii for see other low demand times.

 If you are trying to get the lowest airfare to Hawaii, don’t plan your vacation around a holiday.
 That’s when demand is high and the airlines don’t discount.
 If you must go over a holiday, experts recommend flying on the holiday itself to get the cheapest fare.